johanschmidt1998/medical-imaging/groupJaguars_annotation_comments.md

 PAT_377_1580_429.png - This image contained quite a bit of redness and it was not quite clear exactly what had to be annotated.

-PAT_566_179_23.png - It was quite ambigutous what the leison was in this image.
+PAT_566_179_23.png - It was quite ambiguous what the leison was in this image.

 PAT_67_104_695 - Image contains dark spot with holes - easy to annotate